jullyanolino/qosf_mentorship_program2024/README.md

 ### Project Overview

-Quantum Circuit Simulator is a project created to emulate quantum circuits on classical hardware.
+State Vector Simulation of Quantum Circuits is a project created to emulate quantum circuits on classical hardware.
 It serves as both a learning tool and a testing environment for simulating quantum algorithms, gate applications, and measurement outcomes.
 The simulator offers two methods for gate application: a **naive matrix multiplication** approach and an **advanced tensor multiplication** approach, providing an opportunity to compare efficiency and scalability between these methods.

 This simulator is designed for educational purposes, targeting users who want to explore and learn about quantum computing concepts without requiring access to quantum hardware.